XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/commandline-usage.md

 - The source code for `rippled` contains a bug
 - A unit test has a bug or has not been updated to account for new behavior

-While running unit tests, you can specify the [Generic Options](#generic-options) in addition to any of the following options:
+While running unit tests, you can specify the [Generic Options](#generic-options) and any of the following options:

 | Option                             | Short Version | Description             |
 |:-----------------------------------|:--------------|:------------------------|